 The safety and efficacy of CIPRO® HC OTIC have been established in pediatric patients 2 years and older (131 patients) in adequate and well-controlled clinical trials.
-Although no data are available on patients less than age 2 years, there are no known safety concerns or differences in the disease process in this population which would preclude use of this product in patients one year and older.
-See DOSAGE AND ADMINISTRATION.
+Efficacy has been extrapolated for patients, age 1 year and above based on studies in adults and older pediatric patients.

 In Phase 3 clinical trials, a total of 564 patients were treated with CIPRO® HC OTIC.
 Adverse events with at least remote relationship to treatment included headache (1.2%) and pruritus (0.4%).
 The following treatment-related adverse events were each reported in a single patient: migraine, hypesthesia, paresthesia, fungal dermatitis, cough, rash, urticaria, and alopecia.

 The following reactions have been identified during post-approval use of CIPRO® HC OTIC in clinical practice.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
 The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to CIPRO® HC OTIC, or a combination of these factors, include: dizziness, ear canal erythema, ear congestion, hypoacusis and medication residue.